The compactness of ultra faint dwarf galaxies : a new challenge ?: Results

 \subsection{Suppressing the formation of nearby clusters}

-As described in Sec.~\ref{sec:simulations}, the determination of the clusters have been done relying on the stellar content of dark matter halos predicted by \citet{sanati2023}.
-One limitation of the physical model those simulations use is the lack of Lyman-Werner radiation by massive stars that photo-dissociates the $\rm{H}_2$ molecule and strongly reduces the gas cooling.
-In a pristine inter-stellar medium it can suppress the formation of stars in the neighbouring of the first formed building-blocks \citep[e.g.][]{wise2009}.
-While dedicated simulations with proper treatment of radiative transfer will be needed to estimate if this UV flux will be strong enough to impact the formation site of the neighbouring physically decoupled clusters, our simulations can provide some estimations on the size of resulting UFDs in an extreme case.
-Assuming that all clusters surrounding the main cluster have failed to form, the half-mass radius of UFDs will be the one of the main cluster at $z=0$.
-Tab.~\ref{tab:lymanwerner} gives for each main clusters its final size together with an estimation of its mass.
+As described in Sect.~\ref{sec:simulations}, our determination of the clusters relies on the stellar content of dark matter halos predicted by \citet{sanati2023}.
+One limitation to the physical model those simulations use is the lack of Lyman-Werner radiation from massive stars, which photo-dissociates the $\rm{H}_2$ molecule and strongly reduces the gas cooling.
+In a pristine interstellar medium, this process can suppress the formation of stars in the neighbourhood of the first formed building blocks \citep[e.g.][]{wise2009}.
+While dedicated simulations with proper treatment of radiative transfer are needed to investigate whether or not this UV flux is strong enough to impact the formation site of the neighbouring physically decoupled clusters, our simulations can provide some estimations of the size of the resulting UFDs in an extreme case.
+Assuming that all clusters surrounding the main cluster have failed to form, the half-mass radius of a UFD will be that of its main cluster at $z=0$.
+Table~\ref{tab:lymanwerner} gives the final size of each main cluster, together with an estimation of its mass.
 To maximise the effect, we choose $f_{\star,\rm{fid}}/f_{\star}$ such that the clusters have an initial size of about $10\,\rm{pc}$ (See~\ref{tab:content}).
-This extreme setting helps, and except model \texttt{h277} that remains very extended, three UFDs with a half-mass between as low as $25\,\rm{pc}$ can be formed.
+This extreme setting helps to form more compat UFDs, and with the exception of model \texttt{h277}, which remains very extended, three UFDs with a half mass as low as $25\,\rm{pc}$ can be formed.